-As part of the development of the Technology & Innovation (TIC) Zone, 5G Advanced Communications cluster will be a visible platform for collaboration, innovation and knowledge sharing in the development, delivery and applications of the next generation of 5G digital infrastructure, use cases and technologies.
+As part of the development of the Technology and Innovation Zone, 5G Advanced Communications cluster will be a visible platform for collaboration, innovation and knowledge sharing in the development, delivery and applications of the next generation of 5G digital infrastructure, use cases and technologies.

 Combining leading academic knowledge from the University 5G Technology Team alongside industry experts the vision is to create a vibrant and internationally visible 5G technology cluster.
 The centre features large scale industry, government and academic research and development projects alongside delivery and deployment projects to work closely with key partners and local organisations while linking into the Scotland 5G Centre, which is hosted by the University of Strathclyde in the Technology and Innovation Centre building.

 In simple terms, 5G is the new generation of wireless technology.
 It will bring new levels of capacity to the existing technology have brought with higher speeds of data, lower latency (the time between instructing a wireless device to perform an action and that action being completed), higher energy efficiency and improved performance.

 However, 5G will be more than just a "4G upgrade".
 The prospect of next generation private networks, and deployment strategies such as neutral hosting, open RAN and cloud services we can expect to see rapid growth and emerging new use cases and growth in markets such as transportation, satellite and space, manufacturing, health-tech, and applications exploiting augmented and virtual reality (AR/VR).

 How can I work with the 5G and Advanced Communications cluster?